-Kyrgyzstan Public Holidays 2017Today – 25 June 2017 – is a holiday in Kyrgyzstan for Eid al-Fitr.
+Kyrgyzstan Public Holidays 2017Today – 18 August 2017 – is not a holiday in Kyrgyzstan.

 This page contains a national calendar of all 2017 public holidays for Kyrgyzstan.
 These dates may be modified as official changes are announced, so please check back regularly for updates.